simplicitesoftware/documentation/docs/make/settings/system-parameters.md

 ## Features

-1. **Global configuration**
+### Global configuration

 - System Parameters store static values used throughout the application.
 - They can define application-wide settings such as VAT rates, default currency, or timeout values.

-2. **User-level customization**
+### User-level customization

 - Parameters can be assigned to individual users to override default system settings.
 - They enable personalized configurations without modifying core application logic.

-2. **Disposition-level customization**
+### Disposition-level customization

 - Parameters can be assigned to individual users to override default system settings.
 - They enable per-disposition configurations without modifying core application logic.

-3. **Loading principles and usage**
+### Loading principles and usage

 - The system parameters are loaded from the database for each user (including the system admin singleton user) taking into account the above user-level and disposition-level system parameters potential customizations.
 - Designers can use system parameters to adjust application behavior dynamically (if the value is updatable, see above).
 - The system parameters can be accessed programmatically to control workflows, visibility, or validation rules.
     - When you invoke the `Grant.getParameter("<system param name>")` method you get the actual **loaded** value for the user.
     - When you invoke the `Grant.getSystemParam("<system param name>")` you get the **raw** main system parameter value from the database, regardless of the user.
     - When you invoke the `Grant.getUserSystemParam("<system param name>")` you get the **raw** user-level system parameter value from the database, regardless of the user.

-4. **Using environment variables substitutions**
+### Environment variables substitutions

 As of version 6.2 it is possible to use environment variables to partially alter the value of a system parameter using the `[ENV:<environment variable name>]` substitutions tags.